Sunday, April 29, 2018

 Big House On The Maine Coast — Agnes Riddle

-B. 5 Jan 1781 in Bedford, New Hampshire
+B. 5 Jan 1781 in Bedford, New Hampshire1

-M. 9 Feb 1807 in Bedford, New Hampshire
+M. 9 Feb 1807 in Bedford, New Hampshire2

 Husband: William French

-D. 20 Jun 1852 in Prospect, Maine
+D. 20 Jun 1852 in Prospect, Maine1

-In 1814, the family moved into a house Agnes' husband purchased that was located on 100 acres of farmland.
-The property was near where the mouth of the Penobscot River widens into a bay, and the place became known as French’s Point.
-It’s likely that the family added onto the original house, which was said to be built sometime in the late 18th century.
-Agnes would live there for the rest of her life.
+In 1814, the family moved into a house Agnes’ husband purchased that was located on 100 acres of farmland.7 The property was near where the mouth of the Penobscot River widens into a bay, and the place became known as French’s Point.
+It’s likely that the family added onto the original house, which was said to be built sometime in the late 18th century.8 Agnes would live there for the rest of her life.

 Agnes' house as it appears today.